 Full-time: $25,500 paid over 11 months.
 This requires an 11-month commitment, 40+ hours per week for a minimum of 1,700 hours of service.
 The schedule will be Monday through Friday varying on site needs anytime between 7:00 a.m.– 4:30 p.m.
 Additionally, all members will be expected to participate in National Days of Service and some community events as needed.

 Half-time: $13,500 paid over 11 months.
 This requires an 11-month commitment, approximately 20+ hours per week for a minimum of 900 hours of service.
 Training will be 4–8 hours per day and the classroom service schedule will be Monday through Friday 8:00 a.m.–12:30 p.m.
 Additionally, all members will be expected to participate in National Days of Service and some community events as needed.

 Individuals interested in applying for a position as an AmeriCorps member must:

-- Be at least 18 years of age as of July 1
+- Be at least 18 years of age by August 1, 2023 or parental consent.

 - Possess, at minimum, a high school diploma or equivalent

 - Be a U.S. citizen or have permanent resident status